 The dim function is used to reduce the monitor output level by a preset amount.
 The reduction is in dB relative to the monitor output's current level.
-By using the dim button on the Model 59, you can take a quick phone call without having to touch the level control.
-Also, a remote control signal can be connected, allowing an external button or associated equipment to activate the dim function.
-There are four dim level values available: 10, 15, 20, or 25dB.
+Select the desired dim level from the four that are available: 10, 15, 20, or 25dB.